-But when a person like you is vulnerable from a terrible incident involving a head injury in LA, you don’t want to deal with some college kid who can’t empathize with you.
-I know this because many of my clients fired their first attorney for being so arrogant and uncaring.
+But when a person like you is vulnerable to a terrible incident involving a head injury in LA, you don’t want to deal with some college kid who can’t empathize with you.
+I know this because many of my clients fired their first attorney for being arrogant and uncaring.
 Usually, the lawyer leaves you to deal with some obnoxious secretary.

 You may think a head injury in Los Angeles is so rare it’s nothing worth giving time to consider.
 But don’t kid yourself.
 Falling objects, flying objects, slips, trips, and falls are among the top 5 injuries in Los Angeles.

 How can this be so common?
-Imagine a wheel or tire retread flying off a fast-moving diesel rig and coming right through the safety glass in your passenger car into your face, neck, and head?
-Moving right along, like most people, you live in a world filled with a multitude of various types of relationships.
+Imagine a wheel or tire retread flying off a fast-moving diesel rig and coming right through the safety glass in your passenger car into your face, neck, and head.
+Moving along, like most people, you live in a world filled with various types of relationships.

-Surprisingly, many of the interactions you have with other people each day are based on feelings, thoughts, and emotions you carry with you from childhood.
+Surprisingly, many interactions you have with other people daily are based on feelings, thoughts, and emotions you carry with you from childhood.
 A disability or wrongful death of a close loved one to another person’s neglect can reactivate, trigger, or deepen the effects of anchored lousy childhood experiences.

 Because of my experience as a multi-million dollar advocate recognized by Newsweek Magazine as a “Personal Injury Litigator,” I am an authoritative expert in all things brain and body parts.
 As part of my vast experience working with brain injury victims and physicians during trials and litigation, I have gathered many concepts and ideas to assist couples, individuals, and others.
 Here you will find materials to assist you in understanding and coping with brain injuries.

-Since all the daily interactions become established on our early life experiences, it is essential to understand their initial impressions.
+Since all the daily interactions become established in our early life experiences, it is essential to understand their initial impressions.
 You learned how to behave from your parent’s examples.
 Your social conditioning taught you to believe in right and wrong, good or bad, and many other daily little influences that created you.
 From how to wipe your nose to how to dress and react with others socially, you learned it all at a very young age.
 During this learning period, you also discovered how to get and give affection, the pain of loss, and how to deal with anger/unhappiness.